exceptionless/Website/content/news/2015/2015-06-22-exclude-and-protect-sensitive-data-within-exceptionless.md

 <img loading="lazy" class="aligncenter wp-image-13355 size-full" src="/_site/assets/data-exclusion-examples.png" alt="Exceptionless Security" width="520" height="44" data-id="13355" srcset="/assets/data-exclusion-examples.png 520w, /assets/data-exclusion-examples-300x25.png 300w" sizes="(max-width: 520px) 100vw, 520px" />

 One potential example is, let’s say, user addresses.
 Perhaps you have multiple user addresses that may get transmitted, and you want to exclude some or all of them.
-Maybe you have &#8220;HomeAddress&#8221; and &#8220;WorkAddress&#8221;.
+Maybe you have "HomeAddress" and "WorkAddress".

-To exclude only &#8220;HomeAddress&#8221; data, you would just add `HomeAddress` as an exclusion.
-The same goes for &#8220;WorkAddress.&#8221;
+To exclude only "HomeAddress" data, you would just add `HomeAddress` as an exclusion.
+The same goes for "WorkAddress."

 To exclude both, you could either add `HomeAddress` and `WorkAddress`, separated by a comma, or you could use `*Address` if those were the only two fields that ended with “Address.”
 If those were the only fields that contained “Address” at all, you could use `*Address*`.